List of Spider-Man and His Amazing Friends characters: Nightcrawler

 In the 1980s animated series Spider-Man and His Amazing Friends, Nightcrawler is among the X-Men who guest-star in the episodes "The X-Men Adventure" and "The Education of a Superhero".
 He was voiced by Stanley Jones.

 Sprite

-Shadowcat appeared as Sprite in "The X-Men Adventure" episode of Spider-Man and His Amazing Friends which guest-starred the X-Men.
-She was voiced by Sally Julian.
+Shadowcat appeared as Sprite in the episode "The X-Men Adventure", voiced by Sally Julian.
 She also appeared in her short-lived "Ariel" costume in the X-Men group cameo at the end of "The Education of a Superhero".

-Vibranium

-The villain Cyberiad captures the X-Men in their own Danger Room with traps designed to utilize on their greatest weaknesses.
-When Cyberiad traps the newest X-Man Kitty Pryde, also known as Sprite, he locks her in a room made of vibranium leaving her helpless.
-Pryde's mutant power is the ability to "phase" or walk through solid matter, but the vibranium properties of the room she was held prisoner in prevented her from using her powers to escape.
-She was eventually rescued from the room of vibranium and later helped defeat Cyberiad.

 Storm

-Storm first made guest appearances on the Spider-Man and His Amazing Friends in the episodes titled "A Firestar Is Born", "The Education of a Superhero", and "The X-Men Adventure" alongside various other X-Men.
+Storm made guest appearances in the episodes "A Firestar Is Born", "The Education of a Superhero", and "The X-Men Adventure".
 She was voiced by Kathy Garver in "The X-Men Adventure" and Annie Lockhart in "A Firestar Is Born".

 Thunderbird

-Thunderbird appears in the Spider-Man and His Amazing Friends episode "The X-Men Adventure" voiced by John Stephenson.
+Thunderbird appears in the episode "The X-Men Adventure", voiced by John Stephenson.
 He is shown as a member of the X-Men.
-In this incarnation, he possesses the ability to become a variety of North American animals (and seems to lack the physical abilities of the comic version) much resembling Alpha Flight's Snowbird in that respect.
+In this incarnation, he possesses the ability to transform into a variety of North American animals, akin to Alpha Flight's Snowbird.